ComNets-Bremen/OPSLite/README.md

 ## Questions or Comments

-If you have any comments or suggestions, we are very glad to hear them.
+If you have any comments or suggestions, we will be very glad to hear them.
 Please write to us using any of the e-mail adresses below.

   - Asanga Udugama (adu@comnets.uni-bremen.de)
   - Jens Dede (jd@comnets.uni-bremen.de)